rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 There are several end-uses for a computer that are <strong>constantly on</strong>:

+* Run a local Gitlab server to mirror repositories on your laptop so all changes are immediately sent there in case your laptop dies suddenly.

+* Display your email so you can just glance at it (at a security risk).
 * <a href="#NewsFeeds">Display web pages that refreshes itself automatically (web cams)</a>.
 * Display metrics on a dashboard web page such as a Kibana or Grafana.
 * Play a movie (mp4 file) loop using a built-in utility.
 * Display feeds from a close-circuit USB Camera.

-* Run a local Git server.
 * Run a NAS server (local Network Attached Storage) off a USB hard drive.
 * <a href="#InstallNode">Run Node.js code to run a web server</a>.
 * Run a local Hadoop cluster database.